github-actions

 The architecture is agent-neutral by design.
 Keep your Markdown workflow, swap your coding agent, compare results.
 The natural-language "program" is decoupled from the engine.

-Security is defense in depth: read-only permissions by default, safe outputs for controlled writes, sandboxed execution, input sanitization, network isolation, SHA-pinned dependencies, and the companion Agent Workflow Firewall (AWF).
+Security is defense in depth: read-only agent execution by default, safe outputs for controlled writes, sandboxed execution, inbound content sanitization, network/egress controls, SHA-pinned lock file images, and optional AWF integration for stricter egress policy.

 Real-world adoption: Home Assistant uses it for large-scale issue analysis ("judgment amplification that actually helps maintainers").
 Carvana deploys across multiple repositories citing built-in controls.